 When I read Paul Boag’s post, Be proud of your digital project managers, it made me smile.
 It’s a timeless post about an important topic.
 He’s right, project managers help us offer great service to our clients.
 Paul Boag, I’ll see you and raise you.
 I go one further and say, “Be thankful for project managers.”
 We most certainly are at mStoner!

 I know what it’s like on campus.
 Your day job is filled to the brim with email, meetings, unfunded mandates, and high expectations about more cool communication work your small team could do.
-Even when you hire a partner like mStoner—and firms like ours hope you view that as getting what you wished for—it means you are kicking off a complex project as an add-on.
+Even when you hire an external partner—and firms like ours hope you view that as getting what you wished for—it means you are kicking off a complex project as an add-on.
 The project is critical and exciting, but it’s still more work.
 And no one says, “Stop your current job so you can focus all of your energy on this project.”

 Here’s where I’m thankful on your behalf.
 When you hire mStoner, you get a team of passionate, smart, and funny individuals and that team includes a project manager.
 At mStoner, the PMs are super heros.
 Without the benefit of capes, the PMs at mStoner keep it all looking easy, seamless, effortless, and oozing wow.
 Every day, Jennifer Presley and Patrick Powers: